chfhhd/rigbot/README.md

 !F 145123345
 ```

-you will need to write:
+in Discord you will need to write:

 ```
 rig !F 145123345